redsuperbat/cv/main.typ

 #work(
   title: "Software Engineer",
   location: "Uppsala, Sweden",
-  company: "Sun Labs Nordic AB",
+  company: "Sun Labs Nordic AB (Devcomp AB)",
   dates: dates-helper(start-date: "July.
 2020", end-date: "Mar.
 2021"),
 )
 - Led the migration of a React web application to a React Native mobile app, enabling access to native features like the camera and notifications.